-It’s 2021, and the inflatable paddleboard industry has passed its first trial and error phase.
+It is 2021, and the inflatable paddleboard industry has successfully passed its first trial and error phase.

 The good news is, that the paddleboard companies are working hard to provide the best value boards to consumers, and we, the customers – are given a wide variety of options to choose from.
 The only thing that makes it hard on which paddleboard to choose – is the excessive variety of different boards.

 - Hand pump – Generally, with a pressure gauge

 - Carry bag – To store all the belongings

 - Repair kit / Valve wrench

 - A coil leash

 In this article, I’ll be reviewing a bunch of paddleboards with the best ratings and value online!

 + ELECTRIC PUMPS